jotux/C_standards/readme.md

 #### 2.4 while, do while, and for loops

-All code statements within loops will be encompassed by brackets even if they are single statements.
+All code statements within loops shall be encompassed by brackets even if they are single statements.
 Comments should be added to closing braces of loops to document where the closing brace originates.